B-Bop's

-B-Bop's, Inc. is a double drive-thru 1950s themed casual fast food restaurant chain, with franchise locations in central Iowa.
+B-Bop's, Inc. is a double drive-thru 1950s themed casual fast food restaurant chain, with franchise locations in Iowa.

 History

 B-Bop's was created by Bob Johnson in 1988.
 The first B-Bop's was located at 1500 East Euclid, Des Moines, Iowa, as Johnson saw it as the ideal location to build a double drive-thru.
-That location has now been demolished after Bob Johnson built a new B-Bops around the corner on East 14th St.
+That location has now been demolished after Bob Johnson built a new B-Bops around the corner on East 14th St. The chain began franchising in 1994.

-Today, there are twelve B-Bop's locations in Iowa, ten of which are in the Des Moines area along with two in Ames.
-A location in Cedar Rapids on Edgewood Road was removed in the early 2000s.
+Today, there are thirteen B-Bop's locations in Iowa, ten of which are in the Des Moines area, along with two in Ames and one in Cedar Rapids.

 Awards

 B-Bop's has won Cityview's Best of Des Moines award in the category of Best Burger for twenty six years in a row.
 B-Bop's was also a runner-up for Best French Fry for Cityview's Best of Des Moines awards for the past five years and 2016 runner up for best hangover food.